 The ICHRA is a formal, tax-advantaged health benefit that allows businesses of all sizes to reimburse employees for medical expenses, including individual health insurance.

-Businesses can structure employee eligibility for the ICHRA based on nine defined classes:
+Businesses can structure employee eligibility for the ICHRA based on 11 defined classes:

 - Full-time employees